Table of Contents

 Definition and Overview

-Defects in the blood vessels might cause a vascular bleeding disorder.
+Defects in the blood vessels can cause vascular bleeding disorder.
 Patients develop petechiae, purpura, and bruising.
 Bleeding disorders due to vascular abnormalities rarely cause serious blood loss, except for hereditary hemorrhagic telangiectasia.
 The coagulation profile in bleeding disorders due to vascular abnormalities is normal.
-The diagnosis is usually a clinical one.
+The diagnosis is usually clinical.

 This is a rare autoerythrocyte sensitization disorder that affects mainly women.
 Patients develop local pain followed by unexplained painful ecchymoses on the extremities.
-There might be a history of trauma, however, the ecchymoses typically occur distant from the site of trauma.
+Although there may be a history of trauma, the ecchymoses typically occur distant from the site of trauma.
 Ecchymoses never occur on the back of the patient.

 Dysproteinemias and Vascular Purpura

-Conditions characterized by abnormal protein content in the blood and immune or protein deposition in the blood vessel wall are:
+Conditions characterized by abnormal protein content in the blood and immune or protein deposition in the blood vessel wall include:

 - Hypergammaglobulinemic purpura